 It does help to have a clamp to hold the trigger assembly in while doing the spring swap.

 Our Scorpion was on the picky side when it came to ammo.
 Shooting 115g ball caused several failures to feed, well beyond any break in period it may have needed.
-It may have been something to do with the force needed to fully cycle the bolt, since there were no issues with anything 124g and up, including subsonic and hollow points.
-The issue was also reduced when the bolt was lubricated more than CZ recommended in their manual, which also points to a cycling problem.
-This may have been an issue specific to us, but we always want to share the good and the bad.
+It could have something to do with the force needed to fully cycle the bolt.
+This is since there were no issues with anything 124g and up, including subsonic and hollow points.
+The issue was also reduced when the bolt was lubricated more than CZ recommended in their manual.
+This also points to a cycling problem.
+It may have been an issue specific to us, but we always want to share the good and the bad.

-Disassembling the Scorpion for cleaning is easy, just lock the bolt back, push out the captive lower receiver pin and rock the lower receiver out.
+Disassembling the Scorpion for cleaning is easy.
+You just lock the bolt back, push out the captive lower receiver pin and rock the lower receiver out.